Skip to Main Content

 Mark S. Kopson

-I was first attracted to law as way of using my talents to help others.
+I was first attracted to law as a way of using my talents to help others.
 I started my career as a litigation associate at a large firm but wanted to have more direct interactions with clients and the responsibility to support them in their matters.
 One of my classmates told me about a solo health law practitioner looking for an associate.
 I soon joined him as an associate and discovered that, unlike him, I had a passion for contracting and transactions in the health care industry.
-I learned as much as possible about these topics and started down a career road that has paid me richly in dividends.
-I am now a shareholder and chair of the Health Care Industry Group, serve on the Diversity & Inclusion Committee, and mentor young associates at the Plunkett Cooney.
+I learned as much as possible about these topics and started down a career path that has paid me richly in dividends.
+I am now a shareholder and chair of Plunkett Cooney’s Health Care Industry Group, who have served on its board and its Technology, Health Care, and Diversity & Inclusion Committees, and enjoy mentoring younger professionals both within and outside of my firm.

-It is an honor to use my talents to help patients and clients find the best health care available.
-I enjoy helping non-profits develop new strategies for succeeding in an increasingly complex industry.
-Guiding and assisting organizations to effectuate positive changes in health equity, service to historically underserved populations, and advancing IDEA principles are some of the most rewarding work I do.
+It is an honor to use my talents to help clients deliver and patients obtain the best health care available.
+I particularly enjoy helping non-profits develop new strategies for succeeding in an increasingly complex industry.
+Guiding and assisting organizations to effectuate positive changes in health equity, serve historically underserved populations, and advance inclusion and access is some of the most rewarding work I do.
 Even seemingly minor advancements and achievements contribute to a better future for all our communities.

 I can say without any hesitation that I would not be the health lawyer I am today without AHLA.
-AHLA was my lifeline to health law and gave me the insight I needed to build an effective practice.
+AHLA was and remains my lifeline to health law and gave me the insight I needed to build an effective practice.
+In my 38 years of membership, I cannot recall another time when so many major substantive changes in health law, policy, and practice have occurred in such rapid-fire succession.
+Throughout this time of rapid change, AHLA has provided the continuity, analysis, and authoritative educational content that health law professionals need to navigate these challenges.
 Newsletters from AHLA practice groups were a critically important source of practically presented information.
 Connecting and networking at AHLA programs afforded me invaluable opportunities to engage with health lawyers and consultants across the entire country.
 As I took advantage of the many resources available at AHLA, I discovered there were very few issues I faced that other members had not already confronted.
-AHLA has created a collegial forum of members who want to help each other succeed, and I am pleased to be a beneficiary of that help and support.
+AHLA has created a collegial forum of members who want to help each other succeed, and I am grateful to be a beneficiary of that help and support.

 Attending AHLA's online and in-person programs has provided me with an incredible education.
 Equally as important, it also helped me develop in-person networking and business development skills, and some of my oldest and dearest friendships.
 Through participation in the PPMC PG, I learned priceless lessons in leadership, team building, and motivating volunteers.
 Through my service in PPMC and on AHLA's board, I've also gained invaluable experience in the development and application of governance and IDEA principles – experience I regularly apply both at my firm and with my clients.